danvonk/danvonk.github.io/posts/2023-03-17-sunrise-mono-lake.md

 The best photo I have taken has to be the one shown above, which I took in September 2019.
 I was travelling with a friend from San Francisco, down to L.A. and then back up again.
 We had rented a Nissan pick-up truck, or really I should, as a self-respecting
-Aussie, say Ute, which was of course quite a novelty for us compared to the "euro shitboxes" you mostly see back at home.
+Aussie, say Ute, which was of course a novelty for us compared to the "euro shitboxes" one mostly sees back at home.
 We were around the Yosemite / Death Valley area and had found a lay-by off a forest road which was in an isolated spot, perched up on the gentle gradient leading down to Mono Lake in the distance.